 The masterplan was developed through dialogue with the Galleries25 team during the process to identify a development partner.

-The current masterplan has been shaped by consultation and engagement with the public, retailers and traders.
+The current masterplan has been shaped and refined further by consultation and engagement with the public, retailers, traders and local representative groups.

-A planning application was submitted in June and is scheduled to be heard in Autumn.
+A planning application was submitted in June and will be determined in November 2021.
 If approved, it is envisaged that work will start on site in early 2022, with completion of the scheme in 2025.